Mussar

 A Brief History of Mussar

-Mussar began as a genre of literature with origins that dates back to the Torah. in the 11th century, specific literature began to be written focusing on how to live an ethical life and our obligation to do so.
+Mussar began as a genre of literature with origins that dates back to the Torah.
+In the 11th century, specific literature began to be written focusing on how to live an ethical life and our obligation to do so.
 Thus, was born the Mussar literature movement that thrived for centuries.

 In 19th century Eastern Europe, several prominent yeshivas were founded upon a structured practice of developing a strong, ethical inner life that was demonstrated by one's external actions.
 The rigorous integration of Mussar into yeshiva learning expanded the focus on performing mitzvot, to include a strong emphasis on the quality of the heart when doing so.
 It was not enough to know Torah and study classical texts.
 Mussar shined the light on how we live these teachings in our relationships with others and in our tasks of daily life.